 "The great thing about this exercise is once the Army reservists are trained and know how to handle our fuel, they are ready to support DLA Energy in any fuel related mission," Kunkel said.
 "Having well trained resources available to us in theatre or here in the U.S. during a natural disaster allows us to provide energy support whenever it's needed.
 That is what makes QL-LEX so important and we are proud to be a part of it," Kunkel added.

-ns, trucks and barges bri
+DLA Energy delivers Trains, trucks and barges bring coal